Want to Retire Early? Consider the FIRE Movement

 FIRE Pillar 8: Embrace The Minimalist Lifestyle

 Living the FIRE lifestyle doesn’t necessarily mean you have to deprive yourself.
-Concentrate on memories and experiences rather than material goods.
+However a minimalist lifestyle may help you concentrate on memories and experiences rather than material goods.

 FIRE Pillar 9: Low-cost Index Fund Investing